abevy/abevy/_services/analysis.md

 ![Analysis Services](/images/illustrations/pixeltrue-data-analyse-1.svg)

-# We're there to help
+# We're here to help

 * Lead research and data collection activities across a broad range of industries and services
 * Develop quantitative and qualitative tools for data analysis and collection